Austin Hedges: San Diego Padres

 In 2015, Hedges joined the El Paso Chihuahuas of the Class AAA Pacific Coast League.
 The Padres promoted Hedges to the major leagues on May 4, bringing him up as a back-up to Derek Norris after designating Wil Nieves for assignment.
 Hedges had hit .324 with 2 home runs in 79 at-bats for the Chihuahuas.
 On May 6, Hedges notched his first Major League hit, an RBI single in the third inning of a game against the San Francisco Giants.
 He recorded 137 plate appearances during the 2015 season, hitting for a .168 batting average.
 In the offseason, Hedges played for the Leones del Escogido of the Dominican Winter League.

-Hedges was invited to spring training in 2016, but began the season in El Paso.
+The Padres invited Hedges to spring training in 2016, but began the season in El Paso.
 In April, he suffered a fractured hamate bone in his left hand which required surgery.
 He returned to the Triple-A club six weeks after the operation and then went on a run where he hit 14 home runs and posted a .395 batting average over a 30-game stretch.
 He finished the season with a .326/.353/.597 batting line and 21 home runs in his 82 games with El Paso, which was considered a breakout season for a player regarded as a defense-first catcher.
 Hedges joined the Padres for 8 games in late September after the Triple-A national championship game.

 Hedges moved into a role as the Padres regular catcher in 2017, catching 115 games and backed up by Luis Torrens and Héctor Sánchez.
 Hedges missed two weeks in late July with a mild concussion after taking a foul ball off his mask.
 On June 19, Hedges was behind the plate when Anthony Rizzo collided with him on a controversial play and knocked him out of the game.
 He missed two more games but avoided the disabled list.
 Hedges finished the season with a .214/.262/.398 batting line with 18 home runs in 387 at-bats.
 Behind the plate, he had a 37% caught stealing rate.
 His fielding runs above average (26.7) led all catchers, according to Baseball Prospectus, and he ranked second in framing runs.